How loyalty programs can turn customers into devoted fans

 When Ipsy customers leave reviews and earn points, they can use these points to earn items (for free!) from the Ipsy points store.

-How to implement a loyalty program into your subscription experience
+How to implement loyalty programs into your subscription experience

 It’s easy to overlook loyalty rewards programs as a way to boost subscription business, but the benefits make implementing a program a no-brainer.